Coding1610/React/Lecture_J/README.md

 # _shouldComponentUpdate()_

 1. It it use to Let React know if a component's output is not affected by the current change in state or props.
-2. It means should React re-render or it cann skip rendering.
+2. It means should React re-render or it can skip rendering.
 3. it invoked before render() when new props or state are being received.
 4. It Return TRUE by default.
 5. render() will not be invoked if it Return FALSE.